-1. Student Organization representatives will submit all required registration materials to the Associate Dean of Students & Director of Student Activities.
-The Associate Dean will ensure all registration criteria have been met.
-The registration materials should be signed, where appropriate, by the club
+1. Student Organization representatives will submit all required registration materials to the Executive Director of Student Engagement and Leadership.
+The Executive Director of Student Engagement and Leadership will ensure all registration criteria have been met.
+The registration materials should be

-- 2. (Co-Curricular Organizations Only) The petitioning student organization will then submit a copy of all registration materials to the appropriate academic department chair.
+- signed, where appropriate, by the club representative and advisor.
+It is the responsibility of the student organization representative to secure all required signatures. - 2.
+(Co-Curricular Organizations Only) The petitioning student organization will then submit a copy of all registration materials to the appropriate academic department chair.
 The academic department chair will review the material and indicate endorsement or reply to the petitioning student organization with any concerns or issues.
 Adjustments will be made by club representatives as necessary or needed. - 3.
 (Co-Institutional Organizations Only) The petitioning student organization will then submit a copy of all registration materials to the appropriate department or division chair.
 The department or division chair will review the material and indicate endorsement or reply to the petitioning student organization with any concerns or issues.
 Adjustments will be made by student organization representatives as necessary or needed. - 4.
-The petitioning student organization will then submit a copy of all registration materials to the Vice President for Enrollment and Student Experience, or designee.
-The Vice President for Enrollment and Student Experience, or designee will review the materials and indicate endorsement or reply to the petitioning club with any concerns or issues.
+The petitioning student organization will then submit a copy of all registration materials to the Senior Vice President of Enrollment Management and Student Affairs, or designee.
+The Senior Vice President of Enrollment Management and Student Affairs endorsement or reply to the petitioning club with any concerns or issues.
 Adjustments will be made by student organization representatives as necessary or needed. - 5.
-After receiving all of the required signatures, the petitioning student organization must submit all completed paperwork to the Associate Dean of Students & Director of Student Activities. - 6.
-(Undergraduate and All-University Organizations) The Associate Dean of Students and Director of Student Activities will submit the signed paperwork and constitution to the SGA President.
+After receiving all of the required signatures, the petitioning student organization must submit all completed paperwork to the Executive Director of Student Engagement and Leadership. - 6.
+(Undergraduate and All-University Organizations) The Executive Director of Student Engagement and Leadership will submit the signed paperwork and constitution to the SGA President.
 Upon initial endorsement of the above-mentioned bodies, the petitioning student organization officers will be invited to an SGA meeting in order to present their student organization proposal and answer questions.
 After presenting the organization and answering questions, the SGA Council of Presidents will vote to approve or deny the request to form. - 7.
-(Graduate and Adult Education Organizations) The Associate Dean of Students and Director of Student Activities will submit the signed paperwork and constitution to the designated School of Graduate and Adult staff member and Dean of Graduate and Adult Education for approval.
+(Graduate and Adult Education Organizations) The Executive Director of Student Engagement and Leadership will submit the signed paperwork and constitution to the designated School of Graduate and Adult staff member and Dean of Graduate and Adult Education for approval.